- Types of Licence

 - Troubleshooting and Common Problems

-- Licencing Portal and Manual Activation
+- Licensing Portal and Manual Activation (inc. portal tutorial video)

 - Monitoring Your Licence Usage